-All other finance costs are recognised in income in the period in which they are incurred.
+All other finance costs are recognised in profit or loss in the financial period in which they are incurred.

 (o) Leases

 Leases of fixed assets, where substantially all the risks and benefits incidental to the ownership of the asset, but not the legal ownership transferred to the consolidated entity, are classified as finance leases.